 1. Differences between stainless steel 201 and 202

-Differences between 202 stainless steel and 201: 201 and 202 stainless steel are the same 200 series stainless steel, but they are often compared, but they are not very different from 304 and 316 applications.
+The differences between 202 stainless steel and 201 are minimal.
+Both are part of the 200 series stainless steel, and while they are often compared, their properties are not significantly different from those of 304 and 316, which are commonly used in various applications.

 Related reading: 304 vs 316 Stainless Steel

 202 grade is 1Cr18Mn8Ni5N and 201 grade is 1Cr17Mn6Ni5N.